KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 ![Anonymous Form Settings](/images/enable-anonymous-sharing.jpg)

-The generated link can be shared to allow sharing of the form
+The generated link can be shared to allow sharing of the form to users without the need for a Kianda account.

 #### Existing instance anonymous form URL